-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED SEPTEMBER 30, 2019 v) Foreign currency translation (continued)

-Expressed in thousands of Cayman Islands dollars (\$'000) except where otherwise stated
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED SEPTEMBER 30, 2020 Expressed in thousands of Cayman Islands dollars (\$'000) except where otherwise stated u) Foreign currency translation (continued)

 Monetary assets and liabilities of the parent, which are denominated in foreign currencies are expressed in Cayman Islands dollars at rates of exchange ruling on September 30.
 Non-monetary assets and liabilities denominated in foreign currencies are translated at historic rates.
 All revenue and expenditure transactions denominated in foreign currencies are translated at midexchange rates and the resulting profits and losses on exchange from these trading activities are dealt with in the consolidated statement of income.